-Separation can be adjusted using the hotkeys (Ctrl-F3, Ctrl-F4 by default), or more easily using the wheel on the back of the IR emitter cube.
-Separation should be tested from the lowest setting to the highest.
+- On the PC, you can use the global hotkeys (Ctrl-F3, Ctrl-F4 by default), or more easily using the wheel on the back of the IR emitter cube.
+Separation should be tested from the lowest setting to the highest. - For Tegra powered devices, adjust the separation during gameplay by using the separation slider in the 3D Vision System UI.
+NVIDIA will also provide an API to adjust the separation in the future.

-In general, rendering should work for the entire gamut of separation values.
-In particular, fullscreen effects shouldn't work at low separation but fail at high separation.
+Note: In general, rendering should work for the entire gamut of separation values.
+In particular, fullscreen effects should work at both low and high separation.

-Convergence
+Convergence Adjustment

 Convergence adjustment is considered an advanced feature, and must be enabled from the control panel.

-This can be done in the NVIDIA control panel, by selecting Stereoscopic 3D →Set up stereoscopic 3D →Set Keyboard Shortcuts.
+- On PC, enable convergence adjustment in the NVIDIA control panel, by selecting Stereoscopic 3D→Set up stereoscopic 3D→Set Keyboard Shortcuts.
 In the Set Keyboard Shortcuts dialog box, check Enable advanced in-game settings.
-The default keys to adjust convergence are Ctrl-F5 and Ctrl-F6.
+The default keys to adjust convergence are Ctrl-F5 and Ctrl-F6. - On Tegra devices convergence is currently not adjustable but NVIDIA will provide an API in the near future.